-The Foundation Year is a one'year full'time programme that provides an entry route to the BSc Actuarial Science.
+The Foundation Year is a one-year full-time programme that provides an entry route to the BSc Actuarial Science for UK and EU students.
 The Foundation Year is designed to prepare you for the subjects that will be covered in more depth throughout the rest of your degree.
-This course is delivered by Cass Business School, City, University of London.
-On successful completion of the Foundation Year you will have obtained a fundamental knowledge of mathematics, statistics, economics, accounting, finance and IT to ensure that you are fully prepared to enter Year 1 of the main degree.
+This course is delivered by Cass Business School.
+Part of City, University of London, Sir John Cass Business School is one of Europe’s leading business schools and is ranked amongst the top 20 business schools in Europe (1).

 The Foundation course has been designed to familiarise you with material that you will study in more depth in later years of the degree programme.
 Modules covered are:

 - Mathematics: This will cover A-level maths and topics from A-level further maths.
 As you will have already studied A-level mathematics (or equivalent) we will focus more on the later topics such as calculus.
 The material in this module will prepare you for the first year Mathematics for Actuarial Science module.

 - Foundation Probability and Statistics: The probability and statistics module will assume that you will arrive with no knowledge of probability or statistics.
 The module will start with basic concepts such as summary statistics and basic probability and will develop these concepts to more advanced topics such as confidence intervals, hypothesis testing, regression and probability distributions.
 This module forms part of the CT3 course of the IFoA.